mathesh-me/argocd-prep-guide/argocd/argocd-applications/applications.md

 **An application is defined by two main components:**

-1. **Source**: The source of the application is defined in the Git repository.
+1. **Source**: The source of the application is defined in the **Git repository**.
 It will contains our Kubernetes manifests that define the application.
-2. **Destination**: The destination is the target environment where we want to deploy our Application.
+2. **Destination**: The destination is the **target environment** where we want to deploy our Application.
 It contains the Kubernetes cluster URL and the namespace where the application will be deployed.

 ### How to Create an Application in Argo CD?